Mimi's Organic Eats » Recipes » Brownies & Bars

 - Dutch Cocoa Powder: I use organic Dutch cocoa powder for a rich chocolate flavor.

 - Dark Chocolate: I use organic mini dark chocolate chips for ease.
 This way I don't have to chop chocolate.
 But, you can also use a dark chocolate bar, just be sure to chop it up into small pieces so it melts evenly.
+If you are using another kind of chocolate chip, just be sure they are free of stabilizers (ingredients like soy lecithin or sunflower lecithin) as this will hinder melting!

 - Heavy Whipping Cream: I use this in the brownies and also in the ganache.
 I love Organic Valley, but you can use your favorite.